bjexe/fitnessapp/README.md

-# Fitness web app I am working on with React, Node, and MongoDB
+# Weighlifting tracking web app built with React, Express, and MongoDB

-Planned features include:

-- Starting workouts and saving them to an account for tracking
+## Features
-- Creating template workouts to start workout routines at the click of a button
+- Create, edit, and delete workout templates to log commonly used routines at the click of a button
-- Tracking weight
+- Starting workouts from scratch or from template
+- Log weight progress with an option to export weight history as a csv file (semicolon delimited)
+- View historical workouts with a synopsis of exercises (csv export planned)

+## Demo
+[gifs go here]